pnp/modernization/Solutions/PageTransformationUI/docs/modernization-ui-faq.md

 - Go Azure provisioning Function App
 - Click on Platform features and select Advanced tools (Kudu) from the Development Tools section
 - Drag the updated webpartmapping.xml file inside the `wwwroot` folder pane

+## After enabling Page Transformation for a site collection the ribbon buttons are grayed out

+The SharePoint ribbon uses a caching in SharePoint Online which causes this problem.
+You can either wait for the cache to expire or clean the browser cache and re-login again.